Eiskis/unitest/readme.md

 ## Writing tests

 You write tests as methods (prefixed with `test`) to any class that extends the `Unitest` class.
-Example:
+Each test suite you write should have its own class.
+For example:

-	class TestMath extends Unitest {
+	class TestSomeMath extends Unitest {

 		function testPlus () {
 			return $this->should(0 + 1);